Manage a workplace's chemical inventory

 | Quantity | Amount stored at this workplace.
 Select Set to record the volume, unit, and number of containers |

 Select any row to expand it and view full product and inventory details including storage location, department, employees, usage description, and dates.
+Use the Edit and Remove buttons on each row to update inventory details or remove a product from the workplace.

-Review storage classifications
+Review storage data

 Run a RECESS risk assessment